 |Sony RX100 II« »||Y||stereo||mono||-||-||micro||2.0||Y||Y||-||Sony RX100 II|

-Both the LX10 and the RX100 V are recent models that feature in their makers' current product line-up.
+Both the LX10 and the RX100 V are recent models that are part of the current product line-up.
 The LX10 replaced the earlier Panasonic LX7, while the RX100 V followed on from the Sony RX100 IV.
-Further information on the two cameras, as well as related accessories, can be found on the Panasonic and Sony websites.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 Review summary: Panasonic LX10 vs Sony RX100 V